dfinity/ic-wasm/README.md

 # `ic-wasm`

-A library for transforming Wasm canisters running on the Internet Computer
+A library to transform Wasm canisters which run on the Internet Computer

 ## Executable